Summer & Cinnamon

 Bake for 10 minutes at 350°F.

-1. In a small bowl, stir together the remaining ½ cup sweetened condensed milk with the marshmallow crème and peanut butter morsels.
+1. In a medium bowl, stir together the remaining ½ cup sweetened condensed milk with the marshmallow crème and peanut butter morsels.
 Mix until smooth.

 Final bake: